SRCF/docs/content/reference/timeout/more-info.md

     too much background noise.
 This helps with intelligibility and ensures better transmission of the sound of the person speaking.
--   Webcam use is allowed and encouraged provided that the webcam quality is set to \"medium\" or lower.
+-   Webcam use is allowed and encouraged provided that the webcam quality is set to 'medium' or lower.

 Key features
 ------------

 BBB has an impressive range of features.
-To view all features available as well as those not covered here, please visit [BBB\'s official feature page](https://bigbluebutton.org/teachers/).
+To view all features available as well as those not covered here, please visit [BBB's official feature page](https://bigbluebutton.org/teachers/).

-### The \"presenter\" model
+### The 'presenter' model

 BBB operates on a presenter model.
 For this reason, it is not possible for all participants to simultaneously share their screens.
 The presenter is (though not necessarily) the host.
-By default, all moderators have the right to \"take presenter\" permission, allowing them to share their screen to all participants, control the whiteboard, control the presentation, share external YouTube videos (and play/pause them on all participants\' screens, and stage polls.
+By default, all moderators have the right to 'take presenter' permission, allowing them to share their screen to all participants, control the whiteboard, control the presentation, share external YouTube videos (and play/pause them on all participants' screens, and stage polls.
 A moderator may upgrade other users to moderator status and can also give presenter permission to a participant (who is not a moderator).
 The host is a moderator by default.